MathiasRenner/bitleaf-blog/_posts/2018-07-28-why-everyone-has-something-to-hide.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
-<p>Citizens with low scores are disadvantaged: e.g. their costs of everyday life increase, such as additional costs of the rented apartment, career opportunities are restricted, or the freedom to travel is restricted.
+<p>Citizens with low scores are disadvantaged: e.g. their costs of everyday life increase, such as additional costs of the rented apartment, career opportunities are restricted, or the <a href="https://www.tagesschau.de/ausland/sozialkredit-ranking-china-101.html">freedom to travel is restricted</a>.
 One affected person reports: </p>
 <!-- /wp:paragraph -->

 <!-- wp:quote -->
 <blockquote class="wp-block-quote"><p>"When I wanted to buy a plane ticket, I didn't get one.
-As a result, I found out that I could no longer buy any tickets at all" <br/></p><cite><a href="https://www.deutschlandfunk.de/sozialkredit-system-china-auf-dem-weg-in-die-it-diktatur.724.de.html?dram:article_id=395440">Source</a>, in german.</cite></blockquote>
+As a result, I found out that I could no longer buy any tickets at all" <br></p><cite><a href="https://www.deutschlandfunk.de/sozialkredit-system-china-auf-dem-weg-in-die-it-diktatur.724.de.html?dram:article_id=395440">Source</a>, in german.</cite></blockquote>
 <!-- /wp:quote -->

 <!-- wp:paragraph -->